Data Manager Jobs in USA with Visa Sponsorship

 How likely is H-1B approval for a Data Manager?

-Approval rates for technology and data-related H-1B petitions run above 85% once selected in the lottery, according to USCIS data.
+Approval rates for technology and data-related H-1B visa petitions run above 85% once selected in the lottery, according to USCIS data.
 The bigger hurdle is lottery selection itself, where roughly one in four registrations is chosen.
 If you miss the lottery, cap-exempt employers, including universities, nonprofit research organizations, and certain government contractors, can sponsor outside the annual cap.

 How do I find employers who sponsor Data Manager roles?